Azure/terraform-azurerm-avm-res-azurestackhci-virtualmachineinstance/README.md

 ### <a name="input_type_handler_version"></a> [type\_handler\_version](#input\_type\_handler\_version)

-Description: The version of the type handler to use
+Description: The version of the type handler to use.

 Type: `string`